JuniorChang/fp-todoList/readme.md

 <br>

-<a href="https://nostalgic-sinoussi-4aea29.netlify.app"> Live Sample of project </a>
+<a href="https://nostalgic-sinoussi-4aea29.netlify.app"> Click here for live Sample of project </a>

 <p>
 This is a "for-fun" side production